What's My Chinese Zodiac Sign?

 How do I find my Chinese zodiac sign?

 Enter your birth date into the calculator above and click "Discover My Sign."
-The calculator uses the lunisolar calendar with the Lichun (Start of Spring, ~February 4th) boundary to determine your exact animal sign, element, and yin/yang polarity.
+The calculator uses the lunisolar calendar and the exact Lichun (Start of Spring) boundary for your birth year to determine your animal sign, element, and yin/yang polarity.

 Is Chinese zodiac based on year or birth date?

-It is primarily based on your birth year, but the year boundary in Chinese astrology is Lichun — around February 4th — not January 1st.
-This means if you were born in January or the first few days of February, your Chinese zodiac year is the previous year.
-Our calculator handles this automatically.
+It is primarily based on your birth year, but the year boundary is not January 1.
+In Chinese astrology the year turns at Lichun, which falls on February 3, 4, or 5 depending on the year, while the popular calendar turns it at Lunar New Year, anywhere from January 21 to February 20.
+So if you were born in January or the first days of February, your Chinese zodiac year is usually the previous year.
+Our calculator applies the exact boundary for your birth year automatically.

 What are the 12 Chinese zodiac animals?